MothNik/robust_fourier/README.md

 the fact that the absolute values of the Hermite functions for real input cannot exceed the value $\frac{1}{\sqrt[4]{\pi\cdot\alpha^{2}}}$.

-On top of that `robust_hermite_ft` comes with utility functions to approximate some special points of the Hermite functions, namely the x-positions of their
+On top of that `robust_fourier` comes with utility functions to approximate some special points of the Hermite functions, namely the x-positions of their

 - largest root (= outermost zero),